oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 Config drift can happen when Okta resources are manually changed through the admin console and no longer match their Terraform configurations.
 You can introduce configuration drift by manually changing a resource.

 Foxgloves are poisonous, so you might not want them in the garden.
-Remove the foxglove from the garden group in the admin console, and suspend their account in the admin console.
+In the Okta admin console, remove the foxglove from the garden group  and suspend their account.

 After taking those actions by hand in the web interface, run `terraform plan`.
 Terraform detects that the foxglove changed, and wants to put things back to exactly how they're described in `main.tf`!

 ```
 Terraform will perform the following actions:

   # okta_group_memberships.gardenmembers will be updated in-place